Alice Bloomfield

 Alice Bloomfield FRCS FRCOG (13 October 1895 – 5 January 1977) was a Scottish gynaecological surgeon and barrister.
 She was a Fellow of the Royal College of Obstetricians and Gynaecologists, recognised for her active involvement in the London medical community.

-Early life
+Early life and education

-Alice Bloomfield was born in India to a merchant father.
-Following the death of her father who was murdered by terrorists, she moved to Scotland with her mother and sister.
+Bloomfield was born on 13 October 1895 in British India to a merchant father.
+Following the murder of her father, Bloomfield, her mother and sister settled in Scotland.

-Education

 Bloomfield was a medical student at the University of Edinburgh where she earned several academic accolades, including the Annandale Gold Medal for clinical surgery and the silver medal for systematic chemistry.
 In 1919, Bloomfield graduated from the University of Edinburgh with first class honours.
 She was later awarded the Leckie Mactier postgraduate scholarship and the William Gibson research fellowship.
 She completed her MD in 1921, became a Fellow of the Royal College of Surgeons in 1922 and completed a Master's in Surgery in 1929.